chemPolonium/SICP_Racket/README.md

 ### Use vscode

-I recommend [Magic Racket](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket) and [Racket Helpers](https://marketplace.visualstudio.com/items?itemName=Calvin-LL.racket-helpers) for best vscode experience.
+I recommend [Magic Racket](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket) (the language server extension) and [AyaSEditor](https://marketplace.visualstudio.com/items?itemName=ayanamists.ayaseditor) (extension for indenting) for best vscode experience.

 Magic Racket needs install language-server to run.
 So we need to use `raco`(included in the Racket installation) to install it: